 The long term solution for constipation is not to take medicines but to correct the imbalance that has led to this problem.
 This is where Ayurveda is helpful.
 The oldest medical system in the world prescribes a holistic treatment for managing all diseases.
 The Ayurvedic treatment for constipation focuses on correcting the imbalance in the body’s doshas (energies) that have led to this problem.
 The focus is on improving digestion and body metabolism so that bowel movements can be smooth.

-Constipation treatments in Ayurveda require lifestyle changes to be made so that you can live a healthy and good life.
+Home Remedies for Constipation and Ayurvedic Treatment for Constipation require lifestyle changes to be made so that you can live a healthy and good life.
 This is a natural and safe way of treating diseases and disorders.
 The Ayurvedic treatment of constipation suggests the use of herbal formulations to treat this problem.
 These herbs have been sourced from nature and have been used for thousands of years.
-This makes Ayurvedic treatment for chronic constipation effective and provides long-term relief.
+This makes Ayurvedic treatment for constipation effective and provides long-term relief.
 In this article, we discuss all about constipation relief through Ayurveda and how to cure constipation, naturally.

 Constipation refers to a situation where bowel movements are hard or become infrequent.
 Constipation can occur due to consuming a particular food item or can even be the side effect of medications.
 This is not a problem when it occurs rarely.
 If there are problems with bowel movements for more than three days a week then it is categorized as constipation.
 This is essentially a digestive problem.
 When we eat food, the food passes through the digestive tract where all the nutrients are absorbed into the body.
 The leftover waste material is referred to as stool and it is passed out from the anus.